k2s/sysadmin/delta.chat/README.md

 I removed "nb" from the nginx config, reloaded nginx, committed the changes to etckeeper, and copied the modified config to this repository.

+## Hardening NGINX

+On 2020-04-23, we were notified that another server still supported TLS 1.0 and TLS 1.1.
+I realized this was also valid for page, and other servers with NGINX.
+Both in /etc/nginx/nginx.conf and in /etc/letsencrypt/options-ssl-nginx.conf
+was TLS 1.0 and TLS 1.1 allowed.

+So I disallowed it in both config files, and removed the value in nginx.conf, as it's overwritten by the let's encrypt config anyway.

+I committed the changes to etckeeper.